evanjohnso/angular_extended/README.md

 Met with team at Epicodus to hash out an outline and trello board for the upcoming week.
 Used BDD to create user stories.
 No code, only conceptual talk.

+Read articles on Git branching and workflows as well as take Rithim School's module on Git to feel more comfortable and confident with the steps to take.